Peak-Open-Source/sh06-peak/README.md

 A possible future development is querying to a protein prediction service:
 If a query for a protein structure is unsuccesful because it is not found in a known database, a request to predict the protein structure should be sent to AlphaFold2.
 These predictions are resource intensive so distributing tasks to multiple workers should be done where possible.
 It is also important to avoid queueing a request for a protein prediction that is in the process of being requested.
+Currently a task queing system is set up using rabbitMQ as a broker and celery to queue the tasks.
+Requests can bee made through the REST API and the status of tasks can also be checked here.

 ## Prerequsites